 Does your cat have a bad case of dandruff?
 Dandruff and dry skin problems can leave your cat feeling itchy and uncomfortable, not to mention increasing the spread of dander and shedding in your home.
+Why does my cat have so much dandruff?
 Keep your cat happy and healthy with our top cat dandruff solutions.

 What is Cat Dandruff

 To help you rid your cat of dry, flaky skin problems, we first need to look at what it is.
 So, what is cat dandruff?

 We use the term cat dandruff pretty loosely.
 It can range from mild flaky skin to irritating sores and rashes.
 More serious cases of cat dandruff are usually caused by Seborrhea, which is when the Sebaceous glands in their skin that produce protective, natural oils, start to produce way too much.

 From dandruff on cats back near tail and backs near the base of the tail to their tender bellies - feline dandruff and skin problems can pop up almost anywhere.
 In fact, your cat may even be suffering from a health condition or fungal infection!

 This can be identified by a greasy or oil appearance to dandruff and skin.
 Over-production of these natural oils can interfere with natural shedding, alter the pH balance of their skin, and create an ideal environment for bacteria or fungus to produce.
 Talk to your vet to diagnose and manage this condition safely.

 More commonly, what we refer to as dandruff is simply patches of dry skin.
 Dry skin tends to be itchy, but will not produce the same extreme symptoms as Seborrhea if treated properly.
 Further skin problems can be caused by your cat scratching, licking, or over-grooming the areas to try to soothe their itch and discomfort.